-Reviews of Sprout Street Neighbors: Five Stories
+Reviews of Sprout Street Neighbors: A New Arrival

 "For the mild-mannered, dressed-animal residents at the 24 Sprout Street apartment building, the arrival of a new neighbor is an event.
 It doesn’t take long for Mili to settle in, but getting to know the others comes more slowly.
 The animal characters are individuals, going their own ways and struggling with their own dilemmas, but they help and accept one another.
 Written with a light touch, the second volume in the Sprout Street Neighbors series offers insights into friendship, independence, and compromise.
 As an episodic narrative for transitional readers or for reading aloud to younger children, this expressively illustrated six-chapter book has its own quiet charm."